 Ivarr's devastating attack on the British Isles

-can thus be seen in the context of filial revenge and Ælla's
+can therefore be seen in the context of filial revenge and Ælla's

 exceptionally gruesome execution as the culmination of this impulse.

-fled north, and Ivarr installed Egbert I as the puppet king of
+In York, Ivarr installed Egbert I as the puppet king of Northumbria.

-He was little more than a tax collector for the Danes,
+He was little more than a tax collector for the Danes, helping to

 According to the Anglo-Saxon Chronicle,

-its winter quarters in Mercia, at Nottingham.
+up its winter quarters at Nottingham in Mercia.
 The Vikings' arrival

 there marked the first recorded threat to the heartlands of Mercia.